Dating couple

 This approach is fine if you know what you’re signing up for.

-However, we also believe this could be very traumatising.
-Say you are a single mother protecting your children by only using single dating sites: you could find yourself also on a site for dating redheads if you’re a redhead, a ‘uniform dating’ type site if you’re in a profession that wears one etc.
+However, we also believe this could prove problematic.
+Say you are a single parent protecting your children by only using single dating sites: you could find yourself also on a site for dating for redheads if you’re a redhead, a ‘uniform dating’ type site if you’re in a profession that wears one etc.

 The site’s view is that they get you the dates.